GoogleCloudPlatform/cloud-build-notifiers/lib/notifiers/README.md

 This `notifiers` Go package exposes a lightweight, zero-magic, _optional_ framework for writing new notifiers and extensions.

-> This is an Alpha release of Cloud Build Notifiers.
-> This codebase might be changed in ways that are not backwards-compatible.
-> We do not recommend using this codebase for production applications.
-> Furthermore, this release is not subject to any SLA or deprecation policy.

 To write your own notifier using this package, all you need to do is write something that implements the `notifiers.Notifier` interface and then pass that to `notifiers.Main` in your Go executable's `main` method (or wherever).
 That